romulomachado/romulomachado.github.io/_posts/2015-09-28-using-ember-simple-auth-with-devise.md

 ![Login form]({{site.url}}/public/images/blog/2015-09-28-ember-simple-auth/login-form.png)

 The `login-form` component calls `authenticate` when the form is submitted, but there's no `authenticate` action on it yet.
-We need to add it:
+Add it:

 {% highlight javascript %}
 // app/components/login-form.js